EventStore/EventStore/docs/diagnostics.md

 }
 ```

+This format is aligned with [Serilog Compact JSON format](https://github.com/serilog/serilog-formatting-compact).

 ### Logs location

 Log files are located in `/var/log/eventstore` for Linux and macOS, and in the `logs` subdirectory of the